Minimally Invasive Spine Surgery Cures

 Joseph went to his primary care physician, Ann McDermott, D.O.

-, a board-certified family medicine physician with Swedish Covenant Medical Group
+, a board-certified family medicine physician with Endeavor Health Medical Group

 .
 An x-ray and MRI discovered the source of the pain was a herniated disk at the bottom of his vertebrae.
 The disk, his L5-S1, had caused him to develop sciatica